 We will be making a pH dosing system.
 It has the capability of maintaining the sample within a defined pH range, in this case, 8-8.5.
-If the readings go out of range, small amounts of either pH UP or pH DOWN solution is automatically added to the sample until the readings return within the limits.
-The pH level will be monitored by the EZO pH sensor while the UP/DOWN solutions will be dispensed using peristaltic pumps.
-Both products are from Atlas Scientific.
+If the readings go out of range, small amounts of either pH UP or pH DOWN solution are automatically added to the sample until the readings return within the limits.
+The pH level will be monitored by the pH sensor while the UP/DOWN solutions will be dispensed using peristaltic pumps.
 Operation is via I2C protocol and readings are displayed on the Arduino serial monitor.

 Step 1: PRE ASSEMBLY REQUIREMENTS

-b) Set the pH sensor and pumps protocol to I2C and each device needs a unique I2C address.
-In accordance with the sample code for this project, the following addresses are used: pH sensor address is 99, pump for pH UP solution is 103 and pump for pH DOWN solution is 104.
+b) Set the pH circuit and pumps protocol to I2C where each device is assigned a unique I2C address.
+In accordance with the sample code for this project, the following addresses are used: pH sensor address is 99, pump for pH UP solution is 103, and pump for pH DOWN solution is 104.
 For information on how to change between modes and set addresses, refer to this LINK.

 The calibration and the switch to I2C MUST be done before implementing the devices into this project.